verybigdata/verybigdata.github.io/_posts/2017-05-01-uk-general-election-2017-powered-by-python.md

-Percentage sign within the remain and leave columns should be removed so we can turn that columns into floting numbers and make it available to arithmetic operations.
+Percentage sign within the remain and leave columns should be removed so we can turn that columns into floating numbers and make it available to arithmetic operations.

 ```python